 US president-elect tells supporters his election is a “defining moment”.

-But Obama also struck a cautionary note during his victory speech, saying there was still much to be done.
+But Obama also struck a cautionary note, saying there was still much to be done.

 “Even as we celebrate tonight, we know the challenges that tomorrow will bring are the greatest of our lifetime – two wars, a planet in peril [and] the worst financial crisis in a century,’ he said.

 He commended McCain for his hard-fought campaign and said he wanted to work with him in the future

 McCain had conceded defeat in a telephone conversation with Obama late on Tuesday.

 With results given in 48 states and Washington DC, Obama had swept past the 270 electoral college votes needed for victory, taking 349 to McCain’s 162.

 Al Jazeera’s Rob Reynolds, reporting from Chicago, said: “It is over fairly early, not like the past two elections.
 This one was a more decisive victory.